peter-mcconnell/peter-mcconnell/README.md

 ### o/

-I've been working in Dev/Ops for 20 years.
+I've been working in tech for 20 years (web dev -> sre).
 Current focus is on Linux/Python/Golang/Bash/Infrastructure and security.

 - 🔭 I'm currently working on automating all the things @ Firebolt, making engineers and systems happy